Formula to Calculate Average Inventory

 Use and Relevance

-Inventory Analysis helps management to understand its Purchase pattern and Sales trend, which helps them in better planning of Inventory to avoid the problem of stock-outs and also to avoid the cost of carrying excess Inventory as that can result in strain on the finances of the company.
+Inventory Analysis helps management understand its Purchase pattern and Sales trend, which helps them in better planning of Inventory to avoid the problem of stock-outs and avoid the cost of carrying excess Inventory as that can strain the company's finances.
 Further.
 It helps in the computation of various useful ratios, namely:

 #1 – Inventory Turnover Ratio

-One of the important ratios which use Avg Inventory to understand how fast a company sells its Inventory whereby a higher ratio implies either strong sales or insufficient Inventory resulting in loss of business and a lower ratio implying weak sales, excess Inventory, or lack of demand for the company’s product.
+One of the important ratios uses Avg Inventory to understand how fast a company sells its Inventory, whereby a higher ratio implies either strong sales or insufficient Inventory resulting in loss of business, and a lower ratio implies weak sales, excess Inventory, or lack of demand for the company's product.

 Example of Inventory Turnover Ratio